heig-PRO-b04/java-backend/wiki/APIv1.Endpoints.md

 # List of endpoints

+## Register
+### `POST /register`
+Registers a moderator.

+The json representation of the moderator needs to be sent in the request's body.

+On success, the server will send the moderator back.

 ## Token
 ### `POST /auth`
 Requests a token.

 To be connected as a moderator, send the json representation of a moderator in the request's body.

-On success, the server will send back the moderator back.
+On success, the server will send the moderator back.

 ## User connection
 ### `POST /connect`